RossattiSM/42.Piscine/README.md

 ## About 42

-42 is a global education initiative that proposes a new way of learning technology: no teachers, no classrooms, peer to peer learning, with a methodology that develops both computing and life skills.
+42 is a global education initiative that proposes a new way of learning technology: no teachers, no classrooms, peer to peer learning with a methodology that develops both computing and life skills.
 The 42 cursus is free for whoever is approved in its selection process.
 The "C Piscine", a 26-day C programming bootcamp, is the selection process for becoming a 42's student.